-For fiscal years 2015 and 2014, financial statement reestimates for all programs, except the FHA-Refinance program, were performed using actual financial transaction data through September 30.
-For fiscal years 2015 and 2014 market and security specific data publicly available as of September 30 were used.
-For fiscal year 2015, for the 2015 cohort, FHA guaranteed loan volume is actual data through August 31, with an estimate for the month of September.
+For fiscal years 2016 and 2015, financial statement reestimates for all programs, except the FHA-Refinance program, were performed using actual financial transaction data through September 30.
+For fiscal years 2016 and 2015 market and security specific data publicly available as of September 30 were used.
+FHA-Refinance reestimates used actual financial transaction data through August 31.

-Net downward reestimates for the fiscal years ended September 30, 2015 and 2014, totaled \$245 million and \$1.5 billion, respectively.
+Net downward reestimates for the fiscal years ended September 30, 2016 and 2015, totaled \$75 million and \$ 245 million, respectively.
 Descriptions of the reestimates, by OFS Program, are as follows: